35 Idioms About Secrets

 • The plan flew under the radar until the last minute.

-Other ways to say: Stay hidden, don’t draw attention
+Other ways to say: Stay hidden, don’t draw attention, go unnoticed

 17. Seal your lips